bug400/capasm/NCAS.md

 Notes:

 * The default base of numbers is octal!
-* A hex constant must always begin with a decimal number e.g. 0FAH
+* A hex constant must always begin with a decimal number, e.g. 0FAH
-* Strings enclosed in "`" or "^" yield in a string with the top bit of the last character set
+* Strings enclosed in "`" or "^" will be converted to a string with the top bit of the last character set